-The Risk & Control Assessment ("RCA") process allows Convex to identify key risks, assess the materiality and status of the risks and controls, and then use this information to manage the risks and their potential impact, and review and monitor them on a periodic basis.
-The outcome of the RCA process is shared with the relevant stakeholders, Convex Executive Committees, Convex Boards and the GERC on a regular basis.
+The Risk & Control Self-Assessment ("RCSA") process allows Convex to identify key risks, assess the materiality and status of the risks and controls, and then use this information to manage the risks and their potential impact, and review and monitor them on a periodic basis.
+The outcome of the RCSA process is shared with the relevant stakeholders, Convex Executive Committees, Convex Boards and Risk Committees on a regular basis.

 Risk owners, and/or responsible persons, are responsible for the identification and day-to-day management, implementation of controls and regular monitoring and reporting of the risk status.
-The Risk Management function holds quarterly risk and control assessment meetings with risk owners to review and provide challenge on the function's risk profile and effectiveness of controls in place.
+The Risk Management function holds quarterly RCSA meetings with risk owners to review and provide challenge to the function's risk profile and effectiveness of controls in place.